 The extrapolation of the wind speed from 10m to 50m has been tested with combinations of different models.
-Standard values have been used for all empirical constants and low wind speeds < 5 m/s have been excluded.
+Standard values have been used for all empirical constants.
 The ratio between measured and estimated 50 m wind speed has been built and its bias and rms-error calculated.
 It is given in the left two columns of Table 1.
 From the models to derive L the bias and rms-error are lowest for the bulk method.
 For the sea surface roughness the constant value of WAsP, which is the simplest method, shows the best results both with respect to bias and rms-error.